dirtshell/amelia_viewer/README.md

 ### Goals

+* Add "Help" setting explanation tidbits to the UI in the browser
 * Make the rerender event be imported or something so I don't just have a magic string
 * Add proper inclusions to my JS because IDK wtf I am doing